FMagnani/DR_KGE/README.md

 For a list of the specific models belonging to this class of algorithms, see https://github.com/xinguoxia/KGE.

 ### Library used
 It's employed the library [dgl-ke](https://github.com/awslabs/dgl-ke) built on the top of [dgl](https://github.com/dmlc/dgl).
-The main reason for this choice, instead of relying on [PyG](https://github.com/pyg-team/pytorch_geometric) or [pykeen](https://github.com/pykeen/pykeen) that are specific to this kind of algorithms (knowledge graph embeddings), is speed: dgl-ke allows distributed computation over many GPUs and CPUs at the same time.
+The main reason for this choice, instead of relying on [PyG](https://github.com/pyg-team/pytorch_geometric) or [pykeen](https://github.com/pykeen/pykeen) that also are specific to this kind of algorithms (knowledge graph embeddings), is speed: dgl-ke allows distributed computation over many GPUs and CPUs at the same time.
 For quite large graphs, as nearly all the biomedical graphs used for drug repurposing, that's a neat advantage.
 **IMPORTANT** Actually the dgl-ke library gave me some problems.
-I couldn't manage to install the *latest*, but I couldn't employ the *stable* (a specific loss function was missing).
-I manually performed some changes, so the **correct version of dgl-ke to employ for this repo is this: https://github.com/FMagnani/dgl-ke**.
+I couldn't manage to install the *latest*, but I couldn't employ the *stable*.
+I manually performed some changes, so the **version of dgl-ke tested with this repo is this: https://github.com/FMagnani/dgl-ke**.
 Note that it works fine but some code relative to the built-in datasets has been removed.
+In principle, all the code of this repo should work with any dgl-ke installation, but in practice it's different.
+It could be my bad only, so give a try to the official installation guide before to using the version modified by me for my personal needs.
+In any case, I have left the yml file for replication in conda, you can try the following:
+`conda env create -f environment.yml`
+`git clone hhtps://github.com/FMagnani/dgl-ke.git`
+`cd dgl-ke/python`
+`python3 setup.py install`

 ### Some results
 | Model | Train Epochs** | Batch Size** | Learning Rate | Embedding Dim | Hits@10 | Hits@50 | Hits@100 |